 Unplanned absence can increase during major sports events and should be tightly managed using your usual absence policy and procedures.
 Phoning in sick to watch the football or being too hung-over are not acceptable, neither is turning up to work in an intoxicated state.
 Reminding employees of their obligations and the consequences of failing to meet those obligations, including disciplinary action, is a good idea.

-On this occasion, with many late night games, it may be less a case of unplanned absence to watch games, and more about reduced productivity or phoning in sick the following day, so keep an eye out for that.
+On this occasion, with a combination of afternoon and evening games, it may be partially a case of unplanned absence to watch games, and partially about reduced productivity or phoning in sick the following day, so keep an eye out for that.

 What about having the television on at work?